euphonie/study-notes/Engineering Tools/Cloud/GCP/Security.md

 # Security in BigQuery

 - BigQuery uses IAM for resources and permissions
-- Tables, rows and columns are child resources of datasets and inherit their permiss
+- Tables, rows and columns are child resources of datasets and inherit their permissions
+	- However you can't assign permissions at table, row or column level
+	- All tables in a dataset share the same permissions
+- Roles
+	- Admin. can do everything. create and read data, run jobs, set IAM policies
+	- Data Owner. read/write access to data, can grant access to other users and groups through IAM policies
+	- DAta

 # Snippets